Adaptive Approximate Policy Iteration: CONCLUSION

-Our result has an undesirable dependence on $1 / \mu^*_{\min}$.
-With value function approximation, one general direction for improvement is replacing dependence on $|\mathcal{X}|$ with the size of the compressed representation, such as the minimum eigenvalue of $\mathbb E_{\mu^*(x)}[ \phi(x) \phi(x)^\top]$ in the linear case.
-Another direction for future work is improving the policy evaluation stage.
+We have presented \algname, a model-free learning scheme that can work with function approximation, and enjoys a $\tilde{O}(T^{2/3})$ regret guarantee in infinite-horizon undiscounted, ergodic MDPs. \algname improves upon previous results for this setting by using the slow-changing property of policies in both theory and practice.
+One direction for future work is improving the policy evaluation stage.
 While we estimate each value function solely using the $\tau$ on-policy transitions, better estimates can potentially be obtained using all data.
 Using more sophisticated side-information, such as a weighted average of past Q-estimates or an off-policy estimate of the Q-function may also be helpful in practice.
-Other future work may include practical implementations of the algorithm when trained with neural networks that maintain only a subset of past networks in memory.
+Other future work may include practical implementations of the algorithm when trained with neural networks that maintain only a subset of past networks in memory; one possible practical approach is given by \citet{vieillard2020leverage}.

-In Section \ref{sec:proof_main}, we present the detailed proofs of main results.
-In Section \ref{app:ell_infty}, the linear value function approximation is considered.
-In Section \ref{sec:supporting}, some supporting lemmas are included.